wesley-trust/wesleytrust-com/_posts/2021-04-06-graph-api-ca-config.md

 </details>

 ### What does this do? <!-- omit in toc -->
 This requires multi-factor authentication for all users accessing Microsoft Azure Management.

+### Why is this useful? <!-- omit in toc -->
-This is a sensitive application as this allows the ability to view, change or remove Azure resources (with the correct permissions on the resource) which does not require an Azure AD role, and so management is protected.
+This is a [Microsoft best practice][defaults-link], which enhances security as the Azure portal allows for privileged activities, such as the ability to view, change or remove Azure resources (with the correct permissions on the resource) which does not require an Azure AD role, and so management is protected.

+This reduces the chance of malicious activity from compromised accounts.

 Example below:
 <details>